aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | The value to set. |

+**Remarks**

+NOTE: When IsAutomaticSize is set to True, the values you manually set for Width and Height will be disabled.

 ### setPositionAuto() {#setPositionAuto--}